 Call for programs

 We're looking to give AFA members the opportunity to engage on a wide range of topics with content experts who will develop curriculum with a specific set of learning outcomes geared at achieving higher levels of professional competence in our members.
-If you are interested in presenting, please contact Diana Coyle, AFA Director of Education & Programs.
+If you are interested in presenting, please contact Diana Coyle, director of education & programs.

-Program attendees will grow their knowledge in the Core Competencies of Driving Results, Student Learning, and Program Administration.
+Program attendees will grow their knowledge in the Core Competencies of Operating Strategically & Collaborating with Stakeholders.

 Action Research as Professional Development